GHC Home > Advancement Office > GHC Foundation, Inc. > GHC Scholarships > Institutional Scholarship Listing

 Sponsored and funded by the Alpha Nu Chapter of Alpha Delta Kappa Education Sorority, this $500 scholarship is for one academic year.
 The recipient must be a female student attending full-time with a declared program pathway in education and successful completion of the freshman year.

-This scholarship was established by family and friends in loving memory of brothers Sean Shanahan and Colin Shanahan, a former GHC student (then Floyd College).
-The scholarship is designated for a student receiving GHC disability services with a diagnoses of ADD, ADHD, or other cognitive disability.
+This scholarship was established by family and friends in loving memory of brothers Sean Shanahan, Colin Shanahan and Kevin Shanahan, former GHC students (then Floyd College).
+The scholarship is designated for a student receiving GHC disability services with a diagnosis of ADD, ADHD, or other cognitive disability.
 A statement of verification from GHC Disability Services must be provided.
 The recipient must maintain a cumulative GPA of 2.0 or greater and be enrolled minimum half-time.

 Provided by the Wine and Spirits Wholesalers of Georgia Foundation, this scholarship will cover tuition (no fees) for one academic year.
 Recipient must be a Georgia resident and be enrolled at GHC on a full-time basis for the duration of the scholarship award period in an undergraduate course of study.